SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

     pip install datasets
     ```

-    which we are going to download the cifar10 dataset and a teacher model.
+    from which we are going to download the cifar10 dataset and a teacher model.

 2. Next download the cifar10 dataset